aijaz/blog/content/posts/2013/08/2013-08-30-dropping-napalm-bomb-on-school.markdown

-title: "Dropping a Napalm Bomb on a School"
+title: Dropping a Napalm Bomb on a School
 date: 2013-08-30 11:11
 comments: false
 Category: Opinion